kent-map/kent/20c/20c-johnson-biography/20c-johnson-biography.md

 Amy Johnson (1903-1941), CBE, was a record breaking pilot and engineer, most famous for being the first woman to fly solo from England to Australia in 1930.
+She grew up in Hull and was a tomboy with an obsession for sport, forward thinking, unconventional and adventurous.
 <br><br>
-Amy grew up in Hull, England.
-She was a tomboy with an obsession for sport, forward thinking, unconventional and adventurous.

 After obtaining a degree in Economics from Sheffield University, Amy’s restless spirit drove her to seek freedom and independence and in 1927 she moved to London.
 She found a secretarial role working for William Crockers firm of solicitors.
 <br><br>
 In 1928, she found lodgings in Maida Vale, where a visit to Stag Lane Aerodrome one Saturday afternoon changed everything.
 Fascinated with the little biplanes taking off and landing at the aerodrome, Amy envied the pilots and became obsessed with flying.